 - Increasing alternative fuel use for our HGV vehicles

-- Generating and purchasing 100% renewable electricity
+- Generating and purchasing 100% renewable electricity for our buildings

-- Reducing heating fuel use by 10%
+- Reducing heating fuel use through energy efficiency measures

 Our Steps to zero plan also focuses on the adoption of a circular economy approach to enable a reduction in the volume of waste disposed by our customers and our own operations, reduce our overall use of new materials and provide services that promote a circular economy.